mod_setenvif

 BrowserMatch Mozilla/4\.[678] and mime image/jpeg gzip

 All groups are numbered left to right starting from $1.
-But even if the group didn't get matched, it would exist (but contain empty value).
+But even if the group doesn't get matched, it will exist (but contain empty value).

 # fullpath variable will contain full request path